Simulation and Virtual Reality

 The area is made up of technical experts who are constantly looking for innovation in Simulation and Extended Reality systems.
 It is a multidisciplinary and creative team made up of engineers and artists.

-The programmers provide the objects with behaviour and create the different interactions: object movements, database programming, network communications, simulator interconnection, intelligent behaviour, dll integration, object recognition, hardware integration…
+Our programmers provide the objects with behaviour and create the different interactions: object movements, database programming, network communications, simulator interconnection, intelligent behaviour, dll integration, object recognition, hardware integration…

 The art department is in charge of visually capturing a concept or an idea.
 They create all the graphic content such as 3D models, textures, animations, user interface, adapting to the ideal aesthetic line and the requirements of the chosen support for each project.

-The team is made up of more than 10 researchers, and is one of the most important research groups at the ITCL.
+Our team is made up of more than 10 researchers, and is one of the most important research groups at the ITCL.

 Javier Melús Carruez